 Western High Peaks in winter

 Corey's Road is not plowed past a certain point in winter, making accessing the Western High Peaks from this direction a long and difficult endeavor.
-Many people opt for the southern approach, which begins at the Upper Works trailhead in Newcomb.
-That approach is also long, but there is plenty of parking and the trail is well marked.
+Many opt to ski the approach to the summer trailhead.

 The Western High Peaks are challenging mountains that should only be attempted by experienced hikers, especially in winter.
 Snowshoes are a must for much of the route, and snow spikes or crampons are necessary to climb the steep sections.
 Plan on the temperature in the higher elevations being at least 20 degrees colder than in the valley, not including the windchill.
 Bring several extra non-cotton layers, a headlamp with spare batteries, extra food, a windbreaker, goggles, face mask, and supplies for spending the night in case of emergency.